 Barbara Bogart of Bastrop County holds the position as Secretary to the Board of Trustees of Bluebonnet Trails Community Services and has been serving as the representative for Bastrop County since her appointment in 2004.
 Barbara considers it a special privilege to serve on the Board of Trustees of Bluebonnet Trails Community Services as the representative from Bastrop County – “privileged” because she believes the entire organization to be filled with smart, caring, creative people who use the bulk of their energies to serve their clients.

 Barbara graduated from University of Texas at Austin in 1969 and went to work as a school teacher shortly thereafter.
 She returned to school in 1975 where she attended the UT School of Law and graduated with a J.D. in 1978.
 As the former assistant district attorney for Bastrop County, Barbara was instrumental in aligning the needs of a growing county with the resources of an expanding community center.
 She recognizes that persons involved in the criminal justice system may benefit from mental health and substance abuse services—and has effectively connected the local justice and judicial systems with the Center.

 Born in Raton, New Mexico in 1946, Barbara now lives in Elgin, Texas on an uplift called Rattlesnake Hill – with a delightful and placable spouse, three demanding cats, two disobedient dogs and a passel of chattering chickens.
 She has served as director or officer on a variety of boards in her community including the KLRU Community Advisory Board and the Chamber of Commerce, Literacy Council, Main Street Board and Hogeye Art Show Committee of Elgin.
 She currently serves as chair of the Board of Trustees for Elgin’s Advocacy Outreach.

-Martin McLean – Burnet County
+Roxanne Nelson – Burnet County

 Tom Bonn – Caldwell County